wevm/wagmi/docs/core/actions/getEnsResolver.md

 # getEnsResolver

-Action for fetching address for ENS resolver.
+Action for fetching ENS resolver for name.

 ## Import